impostorsguides/impostorsguides.github.io/rbenv/1-o-content.md

 }
 ```

-Here we run the `rbenv prefix system` command, having ensured that the executable for system Ruby will not be found in the value of `$PATH` because we’ve removed it with the call to `path_without ruby` (described below).
+Here we run the `rbenv prefix system` command, having ensured that the executable for system Ruby will not be found in the value of `$PATH` because we've removed it with the call to `path_without ruby` (described below).
 We then assert that the `prefix` command failed and that a specific error message was output to STDERR.

 ### Tangent- the `path_without` helper function